Adopt a Foster Dog and Be Their Hero!

 Is there anything else I need to know to adopt a foster dog?

-Some organizations will require you to fill out an application.
-You may even require a home inspection to make sure your new pup will be safe both inside and out.
-Other organizations will require a background to verify you don’t have any abuse history.
+However, other organizations will require a background check to verify you don’t have any abuse history.
 This will all vary based on the foster organization.
 Henry’s adoption was very basic.
-I filled out a simple application with my name and address and that was it.
+I filled out a simple application with my name, address, and paid the $100.
+That was it.

 Do you wish you had a pretty dog yard but you have a kibble budget?
 You can achieve the yard of your dreams with a few key tricks.
 In this article, I guide you through the process of creating your dream backyard.

-Does your adopted foster dog come with anything?
+Does my adopted foster dog come with anything?

 If you have not prepared for your dog, you will need to do an emergency shopping trip for the essentials.
-If you have budgeted for the supplies and just have not purchased them, it can be fun to buy them with your new dog.
+Also, if you have budgeted for the supplies and just have not purchased them, it can be fun to buy them with your new dog.
 I did this with Henry.
-It was fun because he pick out red for everything.
+It was fun because he picked out red for everything.
 Yep, he’s a red dog.
-My little black rescued cockapoo dog.
+My little black rescued cockapoo dog loves red!

-Wonder if your dog has a certain color he or she really likes?
-There’s an easy little quiz I did with Henry you can use for your pup.
+Do you wonder if your dog has a favorite color?
+There’s an easy little quiz.
+I did it with Henry.
 Learn about it in this article.

-What’s next when you adopt a foster dog?
+What’s next when I adopt a foster dog?

 You will want to schedule an appointment with your vet as soon as possible.
 Henry saw his vet the next day.
 He got a clean bill of health.
 Plus, I got a little bit of good news.
-I was told Henry was microchipped.
-He was and the vet gave me his microchip number and I was able to transfer it to me very easily.
+I was told Henry was not microchipped.
+But he was chipped!
+My vet found it gave me his microchip number so I was able to transfer the information to me very easily.

 Is your fence not adequate for your newly adopted dog?
 Learn how to quickly put up a temporary dog fence in this article.

 Honestly, there have been a few bumps in our journey as we got used to each other.
-But I would trade a minute.
+But I wouldn’t trade the experience or Henry for anything.
 Oh yes, he got a bath that adoption day.
-A four-hour ride in a little trailer with 30 barking chihuahuas and let me just say, I think the dead could probably have smelt him.
+A four-hour ride in a little trailer with 30 barking chihuahuas doesn’t equate to smelling like a bed of roses.
+Well, let me just say, I think he was waking the dead with his aroma.

 Related articles:

-While you can research a foster dog, you really need to see them in person.
-I skipped over Henry’s online photos without even giving them a second glance.
+While you can research those less than 7% of foster dogs, you really need to see them in person.
+I skipped over Henry’s online photos without even giving him a second glance.
 If possible, the best way to view foster pets is at a pet fair where you can see many dogs all at once.
-However, if this isn’t an option, you may schedule appointments with the foster parents of those dogs that may be a fit for you.
+However, if this isn’t an option, you can schedule appointments with the foster organizations of those dogs that may be a fit for you.

 During my search process for Henry, I kept my list of dog criteria in my wallet.
-I’d refer back to it, especially when I’d get conflicted on if a certain dog was for me or not.
+I’d refer back to it, especially when I’d get conflicted whether a certain dog was for me or not.
 Having taken the steps prior to the search to write out my criteria kept me focused.
 Although, a few times it was difficult.
-Heck, dogs are cute!
+I mean after all, dogs are cute!
 But I have no doubt I made (or Henry made) the right selection.

-Finally, don’t be surprised if your dog only comes with his fur.
+Finally, don’t be surprised if your dog only comes with his fur bagage.
 That’s okay.
 You can figure it out one paw at a time.
 Henry and I did.
-He’s without a doubt the most researched item, valued, and loved item in my home.
+He’s without a doubt the most researched, valued and loved item in my home.
 Heck, we research our shoes, cars, movies, computers, lotions, potions, and who knows whatever pops into our minds.
-Yet, those things can’t even love us like a rescued dog will love us.
+But none of those other things can love us like a rescue dog.
+More importantly, those things you can be returned if they don’t fit, but a living, breathing, feeling dog is family for the moment you say “I’ll adopt this one!”

 About Terri Rodefer